Cadellteng/hero-app/README-DEV.md

 ### Todo
-1. Create menu data structure in Firebase
+1. Create menu data structure in Firebase - Done
-2. Create a new menu database for each shop
+2. Create a new menu sub-collection for each shop - Done
-3. Link menu from shop database to the menu one instead
+3. Create menu for each shop - Done
-4. Create menu for each shop
+4. Create a user database for each user
-5. Create a user database for each user
+5. Add a receipt in bottom menu
-6. Add a receipt in bottom menu
+6. Remove notification bell in top right - replace with "eat here", "take away" etc...
-7. Remove notification bell in top right - replace with "eat here", "take away" etc...
+7. Start planning on the vendor app
-8. Start planning on the vendor app
+8. Plan how to incorporate customisation into order with price and details (adds to overall price if any)

 ### Vision
 1. The preferred digital experience for retail shops